by-student-2017/DFTBP/README.md

   + Fix dftbp should come after all other integration fixes
 - "virial" for "fix_dftb.cpp": "compute energy_all" has been killed because if you rewrite the code related to the DFTB+ app, it will show "failed" in the error or test check.
 Therefore, energy_all[1] for repulsion energy and energy_all[2] for electron energy do not show correct values.
 The virial energy_all[3] to [8] correspond to the original code if you multiply the Pa unit by the volume of the cell and convert it to eV unit.
 - "sunitconv" of "fix_dftb.h": "virial" uses "sunitconv" in "fix_dftb.h" to convert units.
 At first, I thought that "sunitconv" was used for something other than "virial", but it looks like that's not the case in the code, so I plan to revert to the original after some testing.
+- This package based on fix_latte.cpp and fix_latte.h

 ## References ######################################